sebasGarcia/challenge-collecting-data/README.md

 This data set should contain at least 10.000 input for all Belgium.

 ## Part one
-The script "immoscrapGood.py" search for links in a list page showing all of their houses.
+The script "url file" search for links in a list page showing all of their houses.
 The goal here was to scrape into that dynamic list and take each house's link reference.

 ## Part two